gchq/Palisade-examples/example-rule-library/README.md

 In all other cases the address field should be redacted.

-The full explanation of how this library is used in context to the example is described in the [Overview of the Example](../README.md#Overview of the Example).
+The full motivation behind this library and how it is used in context to the example is described in the [Overview of the Example](../README.md#Overview of the Example).